 I am a planetary scientist, exploring small bodies with missions like Rosetta, Hera, and Comet Interceptor.

-As a planetary scientist, working with projects like Rosetta, Hera, and Comet Interceptor, I have written many tools to investigate the data returned by these missions.
-As much as I can, I like to share those programs freely with the community, in the hope they may be useful for others.
+Over the years, I have written many tools to investigate the data returned by these spacecrafts.
+As much as I can, I like to share my programs with the community, in the hope they may be useful for others.

 This website contains my publicly available software, and is maintained on my free time.
 You can find more information about my research on my personal page.